 When you come in the nurse and or counsellor will introduce themselves and we will have a chat with you about what brought you here.
 Together we will figure out how we can best support you - whether that's answering your questions, (trust us, we have heard it all!) sharing some helpful info or doing tests if those are needed.

-Most of the time you will be able to do your own tests, but if you have symptoms sometimes the nurse might need to check things out.
+But if you have symptoms sometimes the nurse might need to check things out.
 We will always talk it through with first during your appointment.

 • Getting your results